Monday, December 21, 2015

 Summary: A 2015 flyby alert that Enceladus plumes are geysering 30 to 50 percent less is explored Dec.
 14 at the annual American Geophysical Union fall meeting.

-artist's concept of Cassini spacecraft diving into Enceladus plumes during Oct.
-28, 2015's super-close flyby: NASA/JPL-CalTech, Public Domain, via NASA Jet Propulsion Laboratory
+artist's concept of Cassini spacecraft diving into Enceladus plumes during Wednesday, Oct.
+28, 2015's super-close flyby; credit NASA/JPL-CalTech: May be used for any purpose without prior permission, via NASA Jet Propulsion Laboratory

 A Saturn moon mystery is playing out with Enceladus plumes geysering 30 to 50 percent less from highly saline subsurface reservoirs, according to findings from 2015 flybys presented Monday, Dec.
 14, 2015, at the American Geophysical Union’s annual fall meeting in San Francisco.